-- Creating and managing workspaces
+- Creating and managing a workspace and its projects

-- Viewing the workspace
+- · Viewing the workspace and its projects

-- Interacting with SCC-compatible systems

 - Interacting with Subversion.

-CREATING AND MANAGING WORKSPACES
+CREATING AND MANAGING A WORKSPACE AND ITS PROJECTS

 This is a description of the overall procedure for creating the workspace, projects, groups, files, and build configurations.
 For a detailed step-by-step example, see Creating an application project in the tutorials.